C0rine/Mume/PROCESS.md

 **Fri 22 Jan 2016**
 Got some useful tips from the group during presentation:
 - If the image gets saved two times, why don't just delete the wrong one.
 - Check the app on another device with a different resolution (for lay-out purposes).

+I have worked a little on the app:
+- Added date and time-stamp to the FB images
+- Made some layout changes for Search Activity
+- Added the caption of the images to the FB images (if there is one)

+#Weekend
+**23 and 24 Jan 2016**
+Fixed the error that occured during the Facebook login that caused the app to crash.

+#Day 16
+**25 Jan 2016**